zio/zio/docs/howto/mock-services.md

 val exp04 = AccountObserverMock.RunCommand()
 ```

-Finally we're all set and can create ad-hoc mock environments with our services.
+Finally, we're all set and can create ad-hoc mock environments with our services:

 ```scala mdoc:silent
 import zio.test._